 Considerations When Purchasing a Tent

 Whether you are looking to purchase your first tent, or already have one in your kit but can't pass up a good deal, there are a few things you should keep in mind regardless of which model you ultimately settle on:

 (1) For adventures with a companion, reach for a tent with two side doors — the bigger, the better.
 The convenience of not having to climb over your sleeping friend is just worth it (tents made for two people that have only one door are usually annoying to navigate).
 Even if you are sleeping solo, side doors just provide more flexibility if a campsite is less than ideal.

 (4) The right gear storage pockets are an important feature, as well.
-We look for tents that have easy-access pockets for small items like a headlamp, gloves, glasses case, or anything else we want to keep at hand.
+We look for tents that have easy-access pockets for small items like a headlamp, gloves, glasses case, or anything else we want to keep close at hand.
 Different models configure pockets slightly differently, but you probably want at least one pocket on the side of the tent, next to the door.

 (5) Much more on the merits of weight below, but as a general rule, the longer your trip and the more often you use (read: carry) your 3-season tent, the lighter it should be.

 Budget Backpacking Tents vs. Other Tents

 For this review, we are defining a budget tent as one that retails for $250 or less.
 The overarching theme of budget backpacking tent economics is tradeoffs, and those tradeoffs almost all lead back to weight versus everything else.
 As a general rule:Lighter Tents are More Expensive Tents